Solomon equations for qubit and two-level systems: Insights into non-Poissonian quantum jumps: Quantum Jump Statistics

-\textbf{Experimental situation:} Suppose the measurement process is not changing the TLS populations.
+In case the second backaction scenario is realized, the Solomon equations can be used to accurately explain the measured quantum quantum jump statistics.
+Suppose the measurement process is not changing the TLS populations.
 Then, we can integrate the Solomon equations to obtain the qubit population at the time of the upcoming measurement and obtain the probabilities of the measurement outcome.
-Starting in thermal equilibrium we can generate a quantum jump trace and compute the fluctuating energy in the TLS bath that in turn influences the measurement outcome of the qubit (s. \frefadd{fig_quantum_jumps}{a, b}).
+Starting in thermal equilibrium, we can generate a quantum jump trace and compute the fluctuating energy in the TLS bath that in turn influences the measurement outcome of the qubit (s. \frefadd{fig_quantum_jumps}{a, b}).
 The resulting martingales for the energies in the system are similar to Pólya's urn model, except that the qubit and the TLSs can (i) saturate and (ii) decay into their environments.
-The memory in the environment is visualized using a histogram of the qubit dwell times in the excited or ground state (\frefadd{fig_quantum_jumps}{c, d}).
-The agreement between simulation and experiment for the ground state histogram is remarkable.
-For the excited state histogram we see a slight deviation showing an increased $\Gamma_\downarrow$-rate in the experiment, which may arise from measurement back action that is neglected in the simulation.
+The quantum jump statistics generated in this way is contrasted in \frefadd{fig_quantum_jumps}{c,~d} with the experiment and shows quantitatively an even better agreement than the SSE in \frefadd{fig_quantum_jumps_SSE}.
+Importantly, we want to note that measuring non-Poissonian quantum jump statistics hampers the accurate extraction of the qubit's transition rates~$\Gamma_{\uparrow,\downarrow}$ (s. \frefadd{fig_quantum_jumps}{c, d} and \frefadd{fig_quantum_jumps_SSE}{a}).